Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: Introduction

 \section{Introduction}

 The notion of \emph{distortion} in social choice settings was defined to capture the loss in aggregate objectives due to the lack of precise information about the preferences of the participants~\citep{procaccia2006distortion}.
-More concretely, the distortion was originally defined as a measure of the deterioration of the total happiness of the agents when access is given only to the (ordinal) preference rankings of the agents, rather than complete numerical (cardinal) information about their preferences.
+More concretely, the distortion was originally defined as a measure of the deterioration of the total happiness of the agents when access is given only to the (ordinal) preference rankings of the agents, rather than to the complete numerical (cardinal) information about their preferences.
 This research agenda has successfully been applied to a plethora of different settings, giving rise to a rich and vibrant line of work in major venues at the intersection of computer science and economics.
 For a comprehensive overview, see the survey of \citet{survey2021}.

-Out of all of these scenarios, some of the most fundamental are \emph{matching} problems, in which agents are matched to items or other agents, aiming to maximize the \emph{social welfare} of the matching, i.e., its total value for the agents.
+Out of all of these scenarios, some of the most fundamental are \emph{matching} problems, in which agents are matched to items or other agents, aiming to maximize the \emph{social welfare} of the matching (the total value of the agents).
 An example is the classic \emph{One-Sided Matching} setting \citep{hylland1979efficient}, where the goal is to match $n$ items to $n$ agents based on the preferences of the agents over the items.
 For this setting, \cite{Aris14} showed that the best achievable distortion is $\Theta(\sqrt{n})$.
-Importantly, this guarantee is only possible if one is allowed to use \emph{randomization} and the agent values satisfy some \emph{normalization assumption}.\footnote{Note that if any of these assumptions is relaxed, it is impossible to achieve sub-linear distortion using only ordinal information.}
+Importantly, this guarantee is only possible if one is allowed to use \emph{randomization} and the values of the agents are \emph{normalized}.\footnote{Note that if any of these assumptions is relaxed, it is impossible to achieve sub-linear distortion using only ordinal information.}